sptmru/asterisk-ansible-playbook/README.md

 To install Asterisk on your Ubuntu server using this playbook, you need to:

 - install Ansible (`brew install ansible` on macOS, `apt install ansible` on Ubuntu.
 Please check docs if you're using Windows — or just install Ansible into WSL)
-- update variables (Asterisk version, number of CPU cores) in `playbook.yaml` if you need it
+- update variables (Asterisk version, number of CPU cores, etc.) in `playbook.yaml` if you need it
 - add the IP addresses of your servers to `inventory.yaml`
-- if you're going to install FreePBX, you'll need to install Ansible "community.general" collection: `ansible-galaxy collection install community.general`
+- install Ansible "community.general" collection: `ansible-galaxy collection install community.general`
 - run playbook this way: `ansible-playbook playbook.yaml -i inventory.yaml`

-After that, you'll have Asterisk installed on your server(s).
-You'll also get Fail2Ban installed and configured.
-About FreePBX: you'll have everything ready for FreePBX installation, but currently you'll need to install it manually (you'll only need to run `/usr/local/src/freepbx/install -n` and follow the instructions.

-I'm going to add FreePBX automatic installation to this playbook in the future.
+If you don't need Fail2Ban or FreePBX, you can comment out the corresponding roles in `playbook.yaml`.

 ## Contact